List of members of the NASCAR Hall of Fame

 The following is a list of members of the NASCAR Hall of Fame.
-A total of 61 individuals have been inducted into the NASCAR Hall of Fame.
-47 were inducted as drivers, 26 of whom were inducted solely as drivers.
-The other 21 were inducted for their accomplishments as drivers, owners, crew chiefs, and/or broadcasters.
-22 were inducted for their roles as owners in the sport.
-5 were inducted as promoters of the sport.
-5 members were inducted as crew chiefs.
+As of the 2025 class, 67 individuals have been inducted.
+Of these, 51 were inducted as drivers, including 28 who were recognized solely in this capacity.
+The remaining 24 were honored for their achievements as drivers, owners, crew chiefs, and/or broadcasters.
+Specifically, 22 were inducted for their roles as owners, 5 for their contributions as promoters, and 6 were recognized as crew chiefs.